-- Manage the classroom’s energy.
-If it’s naptime and your whole class is rowdy and ready to start causing trouble as soon as the lights go off, putting on a soothing lullaby can help them calm down and go to sleep.
-Likewise, energetic songs like the Macarena and the Hokey Pokey will get your class pumped for physical activity.
+If it’s nap time and your classroom has extra energy, a soothing lullaby can help them calm down and rest.
+Likewise, energetic songs with fast tempos like the Macarena and the Hokey Pokey will get your class ready for physical activity.
 Use music as a way to release energy and refocus.